 As from 2008, the European authorities were required to go even further to improve capabilities to meet more consistent minimum standards of market surveillance and enforcement by Regulation (EC) No. 765/2008 (which is part of a package of measures contained in what is known as the New Legislative Framework).
 The measures include stronger border controls to detect non-compliant products.
-Aside from consumer protection, one justification given for these measures is levelling the playing field for compliant businesses.
+These will be further strengthened once the Regulation on Market Surveillance of Products comes into force.